dringeis/MITgcm/doc/phys_pkgs/seaice.rst

 If ``SEAICE_ALLOW_FULLMC`` is defined in ``SEAICE_OPTIONS.h`` and ``SEAICEuseFMC = .TRUE.`` is set in ``data.seaice``,  then the Mohr-Coulomb rheology as defined in :cite:`ip1991` is used.
 The slope of the Mohr-Coulomb yield curve is defined by ``SEAICEmcMU`` in ``data.seaice``.

-For this rheology, it is recommanded to use a non-zero tensile strength, so set ``SEAICE_tensilFac`` to be superior to zero in ``data.seaice``, e.g. 0.05 or 5%.
+For this rheology, it is recommended to use a non-zero tensile strength, so set ``SEAICE_tensilFac`` to be greater than zero in ``data.seaice``, e.g. 0.05 or 5%.

+**WARNING: This rheology is known to create results of bad qualities.
+Use with caution!**

 .. _para_phys_pkg_seaice_altVPrheologies_MCE: